 Fever, heavy or foul-smelling vaginal discharge, abdominal pain, and fetal tachycardia, particularly if out of proportion to maternal temperature, strongly suggest intra-amniotic infection.

-Sterile speculum examination is done to verify PROM, estimate cervical dilation, collect amniotic fluid for fetal lung maturity tests, and obtain samples for cervical cultures.
+Sterile speculum examination is done to verify PROM, estimate cervical dilation, and obtain samples for cervical cultures.
 Digital pelvic examination, particularly multiple examinations, increases risk of infection and is best avoided unless imminent delivery is anticipated.